matrix-org/matrix-spec/content/client-server-api/modules/receipts.md

 considered to be "in a thread" if:

 * It has a `rel_type` of `m.thread`, or
-* It has a parent event with this `rel_type`, or a parent of a parent, or further up the chain of relations.
-(Implementations should not recurse to arbitrary
-  depth: a maximum of 3 hops is recommended to cover indirect relationships.)
+* Following the event relationships, it has a parent event which references the thread root with a `rel_type` of `m.thread`.
+Implementations should not recurse infinitely, though: a maximum of 3 hops is recommended to cover indirect relationships.

 Events not in a thread but still in the room are considered to be in the "main timeline".
 When referring to the main timeline as a thread (e.g. in receipts